 Striking the right balance in conflict management is crucial for maintaining a harmonious and productive workplace.
 When should HR dive in?
 When is it better to take a step back?

-Understanding Employee Conflicts
+Understanding Employee Workplace Conflicts

 Workplace conflicts come in many shapes and sizes, ranging from minor disagreements to major disputes that can disrupt entire departments.